victorantos/AngJobs/readme.md

 Future plans
 ==
++  Move to AspNET Core 1, so that Ubuntu/MacOS can be used to develop/deploy easily
 +  Apply for jobs while offline(on the train).
 Use service worker?
 +  [Android app](https://play.google.com/store/apps/details?id=com.AngJobs.app) based on phonegap/ionic frameworks
 +  Provide an Api.
 GET jobs, job applications.
 POST job, resume.